For general questions regarding electives

 FM530 Medical Spanish Immersion in the Bronx (Einstein / Institute for Family

 FM524 ECHO Free Clinic Longitudinal Outreach (Einstein / Institute for Family

 FM515 Reproductive Health (Institute for Family Health: Manhattan)

 RESEARCH IN FAMILY MEDICINE

 FM501 Reproductive Health (Family Health Center: Bronx)

 Tailored to needs, interests, and experience of each student.
 Measurable learning objectives of elective: 1.Describe strategies to integrate full-spectrum reproductive health care into routine family medicine practice 2.Demonstrate woman-centered contraceptive counseling.
 Learning experience: The month will be composed of clinical care with supervision, reading relevant articles, and reflection on experience/learning after each clinical session.
-Method of student feedback and evaluation: on-going feedback during patient care sessions.
+Method of student feedback and evaluation: written and oral

 Marji Gold, MD